singh1114/best/_posts/2020-09-18-how-does-django-validate-passwords.md

 {% include lazyload.html image_src="https://i.ibb.co/94D2x9G/Screenshot-2020-09-19-at-1-32-17-AM.png" image_alt="The password is too similar to the username" image_title="The password is too similar to the username" %}

-This error triggered me to find how was this working.
+This error triggered me to check the working behind this password validation feature.

 The first thing that I looked into was the `manage.py` file itself which in turn was importing and executing a method called, `execute_from_command_line`.